RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/tm-overview.md

 ### Concatenated traces
 {: .no_toc }

-Concatenated time traces of selected molecules are shown in axes **(c)** and allow to identify outliers.
+Concatenated time traces of selected molecules allow to identify outliers.
 For instance, intensity-time traces with abnormally high or low intensities are easily visible and are good candidates for exclusion from the set.
 Data available in menu **(a)** for concatenated trace plot are:
 * intensity-time traces